Bahawalpur Punjab, Pakistan Travel Guide

 Gulzar-e-Sadiq Park and Dring Stadium Park offer green spaces for leisurely strolls and relaxation.

-Stay in good health-hydrated, especially during warmer seasons, by drinking plenty of water or fresh juices.
+Stay well-hydrated, especially during warmer seasons, by drinking plenty of water or juices made from fresh fruit.

 Use sunscreen, hats, and sunglasses when outdoors, notably when visiting desert areas.